CDCgov/cfa-subgroup-imputer/docs/index.md

 Both subgroups and supergroups are defined by values of some _variable_.
 The package provides support for automatically creating mappings for:
-- Age groups, via the `AgeGroupHandler`, in which both subgroups and supergroups are defined by age.
+1. Age groups, via the `AgeGroupHandler`, in which both subgroups and supergroups are defined by age.
-- Subgroups which are defined by a categorical random variable which is _distinct_ from the one defines supergroups, and for which all levels are present in all supergroups, via the `OuterProductHandler`.
+2. Subgroups which are defined by a categorical random variable which is _distinct_ from the one defines supergroups, and for which all levels are present in all supergroups, via the `OuterProductHandler`.
 For example, stratifying regional supergroups by vaccination status, where the supergroups are defined by region, and subgroups are defined by the vaccination status _and_ region.

-For completeness, the `ArbitraryGroupHandler`, which works based on a user-provided map.
-This is suitable for handling cases like the `OuterProductHandler` but where not all subgroups are present in all supergroups (and without adding size-zero groups) or for cases where the subgrouping variables are different in different supergroups.
+3. Case 2. except that not all subgroup categories are present in all supergroup categories.
+For example, if the supergroups are states and the subgroups are counties.
+In this case, all pairs of subgroup and supergroup categories needed must be provided.

 ## What is subgroup disaggregation anyways?